MetalWorkerTools/PortalMillingMachine/README.md

 # Portal Milling Machine
-An easy to build portal milling machine for steel designed in FreeCad.
+An easy to build portal milling machine for milling steel designed in FreeCad.
-Most parts can be 3D printed to build the machine and milled when the machine is done to increase regidity
+Most parts can be 3D printed to build the machine and milled out of aluminum when the machine is done to increase regidity.

 Current progress: The machine is done and is used to mill aluminum parts to replace some 3D printed parts for more rigidity.
 I use the router for milling aluminum and steel and making PCB's.
 The result is good but my manual mill is more rigid.
 It would take about 100 hours to redo this machine from scratch.
 If you have a milling machine, you could directly make the aluminum version.